PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 index refresh, consistent operator-type indices, and a synchronized final layout state.
 No model conversion or inference was run.

+The channel-Slice/Mul/post-Transpose bridge rewrite now uses one differential index as well.
+It enumerates only Transpose roots, passes that index through Slice, Mul-constant, and global post-alias rewires, removes all selected adapters through `ModelIRGraphIndex.remove_operator`, and synchronizes the session layout state after pruning.
+Each retry snapshots only the existing consumer-index mapping so all branches retain the legacy pre-rewrite view;
+this avoids a semantic change in shared-constant and fan-out decisions while eliminating graph-map reconstruction and direct operator-list deletion.
+Its focused direct-plus-Mul success graph passes with one initial index refresh, no residual Transpose indices, and a consistent final layout state.
+No model conversion or inference was run.

 The float NHWC Concat runner now uses the same declarative structure.
 One table owns its eleven family names, statistics keys, and priorities; frozen specs, callbacks, preconditions, defaults, and preflight are constructed once.
 Its